 My role here is an exercise physiologist.
-And patients come in and see us prior to having surgery to be assessed for their exercise abilities.
+And patients come in and see us at the Mercy gym prior to having bariatric surgery to be assessed for their exercise abilities.
 So we go through a range of things before they go in to have their surgery so that afterwards when they come back and see us, we can set them up on an exercise program.

 Generally, most patients haven’t exercised in the past.
 And if they have, they haven’t exercised for quite some time.
 They don’t understand what exactly they need to do to help facilitate with their weight loss.

 We generally see the patients six weeks after surgery.
 We then revisit their program at 12 weeks post-surgery.
 Review it 6 months and then also 12 months after.

 Follow-up post-surgery is important.
 And the reason we get patients coming back is to reiterate what they should be doing post-surgery.

 Being a bariatric patient, the guidelines for exercise are really different to those of the general population.
 So we need to reiterate that to patients so that they know that they are in a special patient group.